limblab/deprecated_limblab_analysis/proc/Blackrock/Cerestim_M96/README.txt

 Next, select Debug/AttachToProcess, select the MATLAB process, and click "Attach".

 Now calling csmex will run the code under control of the Visual Studio debugger.

+The csmex code provides a Matlab interface for a subset of the C/C++ commands described in the API manual.
+To view the ist of supported commands, call with invalid argument.